-The mean Pearson correlations between the daily observations and the estimates, by month, were 0.87 and 0.82 in maximum and minimum temperature, respectively (Fig. 8).
-However, more than 80% of the months in maximum temperature and more than 68% in minimum temperature have a correlation higher than 0.8.
-Low correlations (Pearson < 0.5) represented 3 % and 5 % of the months in maximum and minimum temperature, respectively.
+The mean Pearson correlations between the daily observations and the estimates, by months, were 0.87 and 0.82 in maximum and minimum temperature, respectively (Figure 8).
+However, more than 80% of the months in maximum temperature and more than 68% in minimum got a correlation higher than 0.8.
+Low correlations (Pearson < 0.5) represented 3% and 5% of the months in maximum and minimum temperature, respectively.